 “Yes,” we answered in unison.

-“Well, people around here wouldn’t be able to buy those bread loaves if your grandfather and his workers didn’t do their jobs.”
+“People around here wouldn’t be able to buy those bread loaves if your grandfather and his workers didn’t do their jobs.”

 While my father’s point didn’t explain the connections between the ship’s hold and the bread rack, this eight-year-old heard two powerful messages.

-First, as a worker and a supervisor, Grandad played an essential role in a much larger community process, which interestingly didn’t include the corporation itself.
+First, as a worker and a supervisor, Grandad played an essential role in a much larger community process, which interestingly didn’t seem to include the corporation itself.
 (It wasn’t until many years later that I discovered he worked for the CPR.)